 - contributing to the development of new carbon dioxide emissions standards

-OLEV: Go Ultra Low Campaign
+OZEV: Go Ultra Low Campaign

-One of OLEV’s most prominent projects is the Go Ultra Low campaign, a joint Government and automotive industry initiative supported by OLEV and the Society for Motor Manufacturers and Traders (SMMT).
+One of OZEV’s most prominent projects is the Go Ultra Low campaign, a joint Government and automotive industry initiative supported by OZEV and the Society for Motor Manufacturers and Traders (SMMT).
 This campaign is principally focused on education and awareness-raising.
 It provides all the information prospective EV buyers in the UK need to both buy an EV and take advantage of all the benefits associated with being an EV owner.
 For instance, the Go Ultra Low website offers answers to prospective and existing EV owners’ common questions, such as how to choose the right electric vehicle, which energy tariff to go for, and how to charge your EV at home.
 The Go Ultra Low website provides all of this information, plus guidance on how to fully capitalise on UK EV and EV charging incentives.
 There are also tools to calculate how much you could save as an EV, rather than a conventional car owner.
-OLEV has also done a really fantastic thing by automatically enrolling all recipients of the plug-in car grant into Go Ultra Low.
+OZEV has also done a really fantastic thing by automatically enrolling all recipients of the plug-in car grant into Go Ultra Low.

 The Road to Zero Strategy